-How To Have Most Sincerity In Mindfulness Of Buddha?
+How To [Have] Most Sincere Mindfulness [Of] Buddha?

-[Of] those humans in [this] world, [who are] not able [to] transcend [the] ordinary [to] enter [the] sagely, [to be] liberated [from the cycle of] birth [and] death, all [are] due to false [or stray] thoughts, [with] them [as the] cause.
+[Of] those humans in [this] world, [who are] not able [to] transcend [the] ordinary [to] enter [the] noble, [to be] liberated [from the cycle of] birth [and] death, all [are] due to false thoughts, [by] them caused.

-Now, when mindful of Buddha, immediately have ‘[I am] already dead [but] yet [to be] reborn [in Pure Land’ as] thought.
+Now, when mindful of [the] Buddha[‘s name (Āmítuófó)], immediately have ‘[I am] already dead [but] yet [to be] reborn [in Pure Land’ as] thought.

-Note 3: The second way, which further utilises the truth of impermanence, is to imagine that the moment of death has already come and passed, with now being after physical death but before rebirth has taken place.
-In this karmically determined window period between one life and the next, which can be as brief as one moment to only as long as 49 days, there is no time to lose.
-As such, we cannot afford to have even one stray thought, or risk being swept away by the winds of karma to be reborn in Saṃsāra again.
+[Note 3: The second way, which further utilises the truth of impermanence, is to imagine that the moment of death has already come and passed, with ‘now’ being after physical death but before rebirth has taken place.
+In this karmically determined window period between one life and the next, that can be as brief as one moment to only as long as 49 days, there is no time to lose.
+As such, we cannot afford to have even one more stray thought, or we will risk being swept away by the winds of karma, to be reborn in Saṃsāra again.
 To summarise, this second way is to think that as rebirth will be occurring at any time now, there should be earnest practice now.
-This second way inculcates a greater sense of urgency than the first.
+This second way inculcates a greater sense of urgency than the first.]

-Note 4: With thought to thought of Buddha, in between, there should be no other thoughts, which are all due to worldly attachment.
+[Note 4: With thought to thought of the Buddha, in between, there should be no other thoughts, which are all due to worldly attachments.
 Without death or rebirth in mind, due to subconscious projecting ahead in terms of this life, stray thoughts tend to arise.
-With death or rebirth in mind, there is only projecting ahead in terms of reaching Pure Land, thus without stray thoughts.
+With death or rebirth in mind, there is only projecting ahead in terms of reaching Pure Land, thus without stray thoughts.]

-Aside [from this] one line [of the] Buddha’s name, without having [any] other one thought available.
+Aside [from this] one line [of the] Buddha’s name, without having [any other] one thought [that] can [be] attained.

-Note 5: It is possible to have less or no stray thoughts without thinking one is already dead, but it might less easy doing so.
+[Note 5: It is possible to have less or no stray thoughts without thinking one is already dead, but it might less easy to do so.
 If truly with the mindset that one is already dead, other than the Buddha’s name, no other thought should arise.
-If not yet truly with the mindset, all kinds of stray thoughts might still arise.
+If not yet truly with this mindset, all kinds of stray thoughts might still arise.]

-Note 6: To increase wholeheartedness in mindfulness of Buddha, right before doing so, think of yourself as already dead, with no other option than to be mindful of Buddha, with no other hope than to connect to Buddha, thus not daring to give rise to even one stray thought, which is both useless and harmful.
+[Note 6: To increase wholeheartedness in mindfulness of the Buddha, right before doing so, think of yourself as already dead, with no other option than to be mindful of the Buddha, with no other hope than to connect to the Buddha, thus not daring to give rise to even one stray thought, which is both useless and harmful.
 Thus, will there be swift and true connection.
 When facing death, we are either more lost with distractions or more focused with wholeheartedness.
 We can start training towards the latter now.
-When sick, this should remind us of death’s approach too, to be more wholehearted in practice.
+When sick, this should remind us of death’s impending approach too, to be more wholehearted in practice.]

 [If] able [to] thus [be] mindful, [this] definitely [will] have great benefits.

-Note 8: To be even more sincere, practise with Bodhicitta (菩提心) as motivation, which urges one to practise diligently to reach Pure Land, so as to be able to most skilfully guide all remembered and forgotten loved ones (i.e. all beings) to reach Pure Land too.
+[Note 8: To be even more sincere, practise with the Bodhi Mind (菩提心: Bodhicitta) as motivation, which urges us to practise diligently to reach Pure Land, so as to be able to most skilfully guide all remembered and forgotten loved ones (i.e. all beings) to reach Pure Land too.]

 Pure Land Tradition’s 13th Patriarch Great Master Yìnguāng